-James is a 45 year-old ambulance officer who is married with three children.
-He has automatic Basic Cover of \$191,100, plus \$408,900 additional death (including terminal illness) and TPD cover, totalling \$600,000.
+James is a 55 year-old who owns a café and is married with three children.
+He has death (including terminal illness) and TPD cover of \$600,000.
 When his doctor diagnoses that he has colon cancer, James consults an oncologist and starts chemotherapy.
 Following unsuccessful treatment, James' doctor and his oncologist certify to us that he's unlikely to live more than 24 months.

-Based on the medical evidence, the insurer approves the claim and pays the total death cover of \$600,000 to us for deposit into James' Future Saver account.
+Based on the medical evidence, the insurer approves the claim and pays the death cover of \$600,000 to us for deposit into James' Future Saver account.
 Now he has enough money to pay off his home and get his finances in order to support his wife and children before he dies.